 The virtual devices are “jailbroken,” but they don’t use typical jailbreak techniques, which can take a long time to spread to the general public.
 They’ve aided in the discovery of iPhone firmware issues, which are subsequently reported to Apple.

 Corellium’s virtualization platform, which is the only one of its sort, is considered vital to the research community by security specialists.
-Apple, on the other hand, appears to have a different opinion and is still pushing for a shutdown.
+On the other hand, Apple appears to have a different opinion and is still pushing for a shutdown.

 According to Reuters, Apple has filed an appeal in a copyright case it previously lost against Corellium’s virtual iOS devices.
 A federal judge dismissed it last year, stating that Corellium had a strong case of “fair use.”

 Not only is the action startling, but Apple SVP Craig Federighi just spoke out in support of the research that holds Apple accountable.